cozy/cozy-flagship-app/README.md

 ### Working with locally hosted webviews

+The easiest way to develop on locally hosted webviews (like any Cozy apps like Drive or Contacts) is to :
+- build your app
+- change the version number in build/manifest.webapp
+- go to home app
+- go to your app => flagship app will download the just builded version in background
+- go to home app
+- go to your app => you will be on the just builded version

+Alternatively, you can also see the following sections to work with hot reload.
+It is not guaranteed to work and we strongly advice to try at least one time without hot reload.

 #### On Android

 - Create a cozy instance with the following format : `foobar.10-0-2-2.nip.io:8080`, so the webview browser has access to cozy-stack instances thanks to the redirection done by https://nip.io (10.0.2.2 is the local IP address of your emulator)